Oracle Java Licensing and Audit FAQ Guide

 Key points:

-- NFTC Free Period: NFTC covered Oracle Java 17, which allowed anyone (individual or company) to use it for any purpose (including production) without cost until the end of its designated free support period.
+- NFTC Free Period: NFTC covered Oracle Java 17, which allowed anyone (individual or company) to use it for any purpose (including production) at no cost until the end of its designated free support period.
 For JDK 17, this free update period lasted until September 2024.

-- During Free Period: Between 2021 and 2024, companies could deploy Oracle JDK 17 on servers and client devices and receive all the updates Oracle released for JDK 17, all for free.
+- During the Free Period, between 2021 and 2024, companies could deploy Oracle JDK 17 on servers and client devices and receive all updates released by Oracle for JDK 17, all for free.
 This was Oracle “making Java free again” (temporarily) to encourage upgrades.

-- Conditions: The NFTC license had some conditions (for example, it’s only for the Oracle JDK itself; it doesn’t allow you to, say, fork and modify it – but most users wouldn’t do that anyway).
-Importantly, if you were already under a paid support contract for older Java, using NFTC JDK 17 might have complexities (Oracle’s FAQ notes NFTC is meant for those without existing support contracts).
+- Conditions: The NFTC license had certain conditions (for example, it only applies to the Oracle JDK itself; it doesn’t permit you to, say, fork and modify it – but most users wouldn’t do that anyway).
+Importantly, if you were already under a paid support contract for older Java, using NFTC JDK 17 may have complexities (Oracle’s FAQ notes that NFTC is intended for those without existing support contracts).
 But from a usage standpoint, it was free.

 - After Free Period: It’s crucial to note that after the free period ended (post-Sept 2024), continuing to use Oracle JDK 17 with newer updates would require a subscription.
 Oracle stopped giving out free JDK 17 updates after that time.
-So, as of 2025, it’s no longer free to get an up-to-date Oracle JDK 17.
+As of 2025, it’s no longer free to obtain an up-to-date Oracle JDK 17.

-Conclusion: Oracle Java 17 was free for a while, which helped many organizations skip license fees by jumping to 17.
+Conclusion: Oracle Java 17 was initially free, which enabled many organizations to skip license fees by upgrading to version 17.
 But this free status isn’t permanent – it’s a window during which Oracle forgoes charges.
 As of now (2025), the free window for 17 has closed, so further use should be reevaluated (either upgrade to Java 21 or get a subscription).

 16. How long can we use Oracle Java 17 for free under Oracle’s terms?